top of page

 In July, the Health Secretary announced a 10-Year Health Plan to secure the NHS’s future.
 This includes three major shifts: from hospital to community care, bringing services closer to people’s homes; from analogue to digital, using technology to free up staff and empower patients; and from sickness to prevention, catching issues earlier and making healthy choices easier.

 We're also legislating to improve the care people receive.
 For instance, the recent Rare Cancers Bill will increase the accessibility of rare cancer research and ensure that NHS patients are at the front of the queue for cutting-edge treatments.
-Cancer care is improving, with waiting times for an urgent cancer referral dropping.
+Through our new National Cancer Plan – a strategy to transform cancer care and outcomes in England by 2035, we are working to improve cancer care.

 I’ll keep fighting for the NHS to get the support it so clearly needs, listening to local voices and relaying concerns to the Government.
 If you have questions about healthcare policy, please email me—I'm always happy to help.